acrontum/generate-it/_pages/templates.md

 - STUB
 - OTHER

-All files starting with 3* underscores "`___`" will be generated multiple times for each path in the url section group.
+All files starting with 3* underscores "`___`" will be generated multiple times for each path in the url section group (operation).
 All other files are only generated once then never touched again, thus allowing a developer to customise them.

 #### OPERATION